Deadheded/DTM-MIT.Solve/Draft Solution.md

 (unsigned artists) collected only $472 million.
 Compared to the rest of the major labels, $472 million only constitutes 2.7% of all global recording sales.

 Musicians, artists, writers, researchers, film makers exist in all sectors of society.
-By developing income opportunities in the digital content economy not only does the DTM directly help these content providers, their increased income will enrich and uplift the communities around them.
+By developing income opportunities in the DCC economy not only does the DTM directly help these content providers, their increased income will enrich and uplift the communities around them.

 # What is your solution?
 (Required)
 The DTM is comprised of a public global cloud storage, block chain technology, encryption and innovative indexing protocols.
 Everything